Food and water hygieneAdvice on avoiding food and water-borne diseases

 - Unpasteurised dairy products, like milk, cheese, ice cream and yoghurt.

-- Raw or undercooked meat, fish or shellfish.
+- Raw or undercooked meat, fish or shellfish, including oysters.

 - Food from street traders unless thoroughly cooked in front of the traveller and served hot on clean crockery.